liquidrinu/liquiwave/README.md

 - This contain the logic that traverses the JS object that shadows the filesystem.
 - includes functions to create HTML elements and place them in a container.
 - responsible for requesting the file to be played at the server.
-- keep search history in localstorage.
+- keep search history in local storage of your browser.
 ```
 public/scripts/client.js
 ```